tauri-apps/tao/.changes/linux-gtk4.md

 "tao": minor
 ---

 Port the Linux backend from GTK3 to GTK4 (`gtk4` 0.11, `glib` 0.22).
 Adds an optional `libadwaita` feature.
-Public gtk types exposed through the Unix extension traits are now their GTK4 equivalents.
+Public gtk types exposed through the Unix extension traits are now their GTK4 equivalents, and the minimum supported Rust version rises to 1.92 (required by gtk4-rs 0.11).